adechamps/agent-test/README.md

 Float numbers must follow the X.XXX format (Y,YYY will raise an error).
 The CSV dialect will be automatically deduced from the CSV file.
 See data-example.csv as an example of correct importation file.

+A standalone program is available : unzip dist-windows.zip and execute main.exe